 While no one can replicate the viral sensation of that challenge, we’ve got some #GivingTuesday fundraiser ideas that might come close!

-Take advantage of November’s crisp (okay, usually straight-up cold) weather and organize a polar plunge!
+Take advantage of December’s crisp (okay, usually straight-up cold) weather and organize a polar plunge!

 Matching grants are a cornerstone of a good #GivingTuesday campaign.
 A matching grant gives donors the opportunity to double their donation by contributing while a matching grant is active.
 And the limit time to take advantage of a donation BOGO deal can really drive people to donate and boost your totals on #GivingTuesday!